GG-off/pic2pal/README.md

-Linux shell script that uses FFmpeg to create palettes from files in the current directory, then ImageMagick to enhance them and optipng for lossless compression.
+Linux shell script that uses FFmpeg to bulk create palettes from files in the current directory, then ImageMagick to enhance them and optipng for lossless compression.

 ![](exemple.png)